freenas/freenas-docs/userguide/tasks.rst

 Saving a new replication adds an entry to :menuselection:`Tasks --> Replication Tasks`.
 The columns show the various settings for the replication.
-The current :guilabel:`State` shows if the replication has run successfully or if an error has occurred.
+The :guilabel:`State` shows if the replication has run successfully or if an error has occurred.